 For a lower carb version of this soup, you can omit the carrots.
 This version has 12 grams of carbs and 3 grams of fiber per serving.
 So it’s pretty low carb.

-Leftovers keep well in the fridge for 3 days.
+Leftovers keep well in the fridge for 3-4 days, in an airtight container.
 Reheat them gently, covered, in a 50% power microwave, or on low heat on the stovetop.

 Vegetable Beef Soup